 The first version of Windows was released in 1985.
 Since then, the OS has gone through several major updates.
 A few of the most notable Windows releases include:

 Windows runs on standard x86 hardware, such as Intel and AMD processors.
 Unlike Apple, Microsoft licenses the OS to multiple manufacturers.
-Therefore, numerous companies, such as Dell, HP, Acer, Asus, Lenovo, sell Windows PCs.
+Therefore, numerous companies, such as Dell, HP, Acer, Asus, and Lenovo sell Windows PCs.
 Microsoft develops its own line of Windows Surface laptops as well.

 Software programs written for Windows may be called apps, applications, or executable files.
 Regardless of their label, Windows software programs have an .EXE file extension.
 64-bit versions of Windows run both 32 and 64-bit apps, while 32-bit versions only run 32-bit applications.